elixir-europe/rdmkit/pages/contribute/markdown_cheat_sheet.md

 * `tags`: If you want to tag this page list the tag using this attribute

+* `page_tag`: The tag that is used to link towards this page from other pages or in the tools table.

 * `datatable`: use this attribute to activate the pagination + sorting + searching in tables

 ## Titles